BrownBox/bbconnect/readme.txt

 = 1.5 - December 12, 2013 =

-* Updated BB Connect Admin UI to take advantage of the 3.8 upgrades
+* Updated Admin UI to take advantage of the 3.8 upgrades
 * Moved help documentation online
 * Large feature release for Pro version